 The following example displays a list of computer product information using a TDataGrid.
 Columns are automatically generated.
-To populate datagrid items with the data, dataBind() is invoked for the datagrid in the onLoad method of the page,
+Pay attention to how item styles are specified and inherited.
+The data are populated into the datagrid using the follow code, which is common among most datagrid applications,